ar-51/ar-51.github.io/docs/Hardware Specs/5 MP specs.md

 ## PC Specification

-Make sure the motherboard can support the network cards and the GPU:
-* Make sure there are **free slots for 2 pcie extenstion**.
-4090/4080 cards are bulky the do not use water-cooling.
+Make sure the motherboard can support the network cards and the GPU: <br> * Make sure there are **free slots for 2 pcie extenstion**.
+4090/4080 cards are bulky the do not use  water-cooling. <br> * The 2 additional PCIeslots should support a minimum of   **PCIe3 x 4 mode**
-* The 2 additional PCIeslots should support a minimum of   **PCIe3 x 4 mode** {: .warning }
+{: .warning }